justicephysics/humanos2.0/true-owners-unite.md

 The feudal lords have tried to control every sector: land, labour, capital, energy, data.
 But the engine of the 20th and 21st centuries is **technology**.
 And technology is now in the hands of its true owners.

 - **The pseudo‑owners** (the feudal lords) drive to seize control of AI, of chips, of data, of space.
 They will fail—because the energy burst is too powerful for any dam.
-- **The true owners** (the Warrior‑Engineers and Scientists) are already building the alternative—the Light@2.7 K Web, the Virtual Nalanda, the three‑vertical AGI, the Cosmic Training Protocol, Mission 2100.
+- **The true owners** (the Warrior‑Engineers and Scientists) are already building the alternative—the Light@2.7 K Web, the Justice Physics Nalanda, the three‑vertical AGI, the Cosmic Training Protocol, Mission 2100.

 There is no need for the pseudo‑owner to lead.
 They are a drag on the system, a cancer cell consuming resources without providing function.
 The true owners can design, develop, create, and maintain—without permission, without patents, without debt.